cmu-delphi/covidcast-indicators/google_symptoms/README.md

 We import the normalized symptom search term popularity data from the Google Research's Open COVID-19 Data project and export the county-level and state-level data as-is.
+We also aggregate the data to the MSA and HRR levels.
 For detailed information see the files `DETAILS.md` contained in this directory.

 ## Running the Indicator